particle-iot/particle-workshops/demos/2-blinkywithparticle/steps.md

 1. Open build.particle.io and login
 2. Show off the various parts of the Web IDE
-3. Navigate to thwe Code view and click on the "Blink and LED" example app
+3. Navigate to the Code view and click on the "Blink and LED" example app
 4. Click "Use this example"
 5. Show the device name and firmware version in the lower-right.
 6. Select the device name and pick the device you want.
 Show off the "Signal" option and try it out.